NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cranial Detonation.md

 * * *

 As your overwhelming psyche fells a creature, you use its flickering consciousness to detonate psychic energy from the creature's head.
 Each enemy you reduced to 0 Hit Points dies and its head explodes.
-Each exploding head generates a shockwave in a 15-foot emanation around that enemy.
+Each exploding head generates a shockwave in a @Template\[emanation|distance:15\] around that enemy.
 Each creature in any of the emanations takes 10d6 bludgeoning damage with a Reflex check.
 If this damage reduces an enemy to 0 Hit Points, its head also explodes, potentially damaging more creatures and potentially causing more detonations.
 A given creature can take damage only once from a single use of Cranial Detonation.

 *Source: Pathfinder Dark Archive*
 *OGL*